Swagata-Roy/Swagata-Roy/README.md

 **Intern (Web Developer)**
 *Rockwon IT Global PTE LTD, Chattogram, Bangladesh*
 Oct 2023 – Jan 2024
-- Led a team to develop a database system with offline capabilities.
+- Led a team of interns to develop a database system with offline capabilities.
 - Enhanced system efficiency by optimizing cloud synchronization and local storage.
 - Implemented robust error handling, ensuring seamless data syncing.
 - Delivered the project on time with minimal resource consumption.